-MV surgery is indicated in adolescent or young adult patients with congenital MS who have symptoms (NYHA functional class III or IV) and mean MV gradient greater than 10 mm Hg on Doppler echocardiography.
+MV surgery is indicated in adolescent or young adult patients with congenital MS who have symptoms (NYHA functional class III or IV) Bonow et al.

+and mean MV gradient greater than 10 mm Hg on Doppler echocardiography.
 (Level of Evidence: C)